is a member of the North

 American Guild of Beer

-regular feature of
+now a regular feature of

 |This month marks the 10th anniversary of what was either my grandest beer adventure or biggest folly.
 It began

 (alphabetically at least) with Abbaye de Sant Martin Bruin and ended with Zyweic Porter.
 In between there are 1,058

 other items.
 It's the list of my self-inflicted attempt to drink 1,000 different beers in one year.
 Finally, after 365

 consecutive days, the official count was - 1.060.
 Success!